 Some farmers in the group have even opted to provide drop-off services, so that eggs, seafood, meat, flowers, olive oil, honey, and other products can be put directly in the hands of consumers.
 People have responded very well to the buying local premise, and that has given rise to a website listing which identifies many local area wineries, ranches, farms, and nurseries, which offer various products for sale electronically.
 Consumers are happy with the arrangement, and farmers are ecstatic, given the fact that buying local has literally extended a lifeline to many of their businesses.
 Getting Items Direct from the Local Farms

 Other business models

 Some farmers have banded together to provide delivery service to customers, for instance by picking fruits and vegetables daily, and taking them right to the doorstep of purchasers.
-Some specialty farmers who deal in a single product, for instance avocados, don’t pick the fruits until they’ve been ordered by a customer, so that every one is literally hand-picked and fresh.
+Some specialty farmers who deal in a single product in san diego farmers market, for instance avocados, don’t pick the fruits until they’ve been ordered by a customer, so that every one is literally hand-picked and fresh.
 These can either be picked up or dropped off according to customer preference, with a surprising number of people interested in driving directly to the farm for pickup.